5 Best Innerspring Mattresses of 2024 | Expert Reviewed

 Our tester quickly sank down when sitting on the edge of the mattress.
 They could feel the individual coils, which may be uncomfortable for some sleepers.

-Edge support and motion isolation: Although the mattress edge quickly sinks when sitting on it, its responsive bounce can help give sleepers momentum to get out of bed.
+Although the mattress’s edge quickly sank when sitting on it, its responsive bounce may help give sleepers a mobility boost for changing positions or getting out of bed.
 We were impressed with the mattress’s motion isolation for how bouncy it is.
-Testers felt some movement from their testing partner, but nothing disruptive.
+Testers felt some movement from their testing partner, but nothing too disruptive.

 According to the brand, the Emma Hybrid Comfort mattress has pocketed innersprings uniquely designed to support your head, shoulders, back, hips, and legs.
-We consider it an affordable mattress since the queen-size is $1,319 before discounts—the lowest queen mattress in our review.
+We consider it an affordable mattress since the queen size can often be purchased for less than $1,000 with discounts, and it’s one of the lowest price options on this list.
 The Emma Hybrid Comfort also offers a generous one-year trial period.

 Who may love it